Imperial-EE-Microsoft/co_op_translator/README.md

 ### Create a virtual environment

-1. Type the following command inside your terminal to create a virtual environment named *.venv*.
+1. Type the following command inside your terminal to create a virtual environment named *venv*.

     ```console
-    python -m venv .venv
+    python -m venv venv
     ```

 1. Type the following command inside your terminal to activate the virtual environment.